xnm3YQNfEx/GOCSaveEditor/README.md

 - Reserialization of the json back to bytes

 ## Updates
+### 2024-10-12
+- Got a little burned out trying to do a deep dive into the Gang data section.
+- Good progress on it but needed to take a break for a bit.

 ### 2024-07-24
 - Initial refactor mostly done, need to add unit tests still
 - Starting to work on save parsing, added function to split the decompressed save into individual sections